purxiz/scanny/README.md

 #### Roadmap
-The only feature I have planned is to add some very simple sort of login / session handling.
+~~The only feature I have planned is to add some very simple sort of login / session handling.~~ (done)

 I don't intend for the data in this app to ever be truly secret, since it's a glorified grocery list, but it would be nice to be minimally protected from people stumbling across your URL and editing your grocery inventory.